tkalfigo/dotenvenc/README.md

 ## Decryption

-Once you have created the `.env.enc` (by default will be stored in same folder where `.env` was found), you need to regenerate the clear-text `.env` at runtime to access the password, tokens etc.
+Once you have created the `.env.enc` you need to regenerate the clear-text `.env` at runtime to access the password, tokens etc.

 Assuming your `.env` with the sensitive data is:
 ```